 Anna May Kirk | Sydney

 Angus McGrath | Canberra

 + two artists to be announced!

 These artists will spend seven days at PACT developing their queer performance practice through a series of workshops focused on practical and creative skills.
-They’ll have the chance to learn from an exciting selection of experienced facilitators including Frances Barrett, Victoria Hunt, Nat Randall, Chris Ryan, Victoria Spence, Justin Shoulder, Matt Stegh and Lachlan Philpott!
+They’ll have the chance to learn from an exciting selection of experienced facilitators including Frances Barrett, Victoria Hunt, Nat Randall, Chris Ryan, Victoria Spence, Justin Shoulder, Matt Stegh, Sarah Rodigari and Samia Sayed!

 We’re excited to be able to expand the QDP in 2018 with support from our partners Sydney Gay and Lesbian Mardi Gras.
 As part of this expansion we’re providing travel bursaries to participants joining us from out of Sydney for the first time in the program’s history.

 You’ll have the chance to experience some of the work developed through this program at Queer Nu Werk – two big nights of experiments, performance and celebration.
 Queer Nu Werk has sold out in the past so be sure to get your tickets fast!